-- Between 1965 and 2010, the share of taxes on immovable property, net wealth plus property and legal transactions fell from 8 to 5 per cent of total tax revenues.
+- Between 1965 and 2011, the share of taxes on property fell from 8 to 5 per cent of total tax revenues on average.

-- In relative terms, property taxes are important ¾ that is, they have a share exceeding 10 per cent of total tax revenue ¾ in four countries; Canada, Korea, the United Kingdom and the United States.
-(Table 22)
+- In relative terms, property taxes have a share exceeding 10 per cent of total tax revenue ¾ in four countries (Canada, Korea, the United Kingdom and the United States) (Table 22).

-- The share of taxes on consumption (general consumption taxes plus specific consumption taxes) fell from 36 to 31 per cent between 1965 and 2010.
+- The share of taxes on consumption (general consumption taxes plus specific consumption taxes) fell from 36 to 31 per cent between 1965 and 2011 (Table 26).

-- But in addition the mix of taxes on goods and services has fundamentally changed.
-A fast growing revenue source has been general consumption taxes, especially the value-added tax (VAT) which is now found in thirty-three of the thirty-four OECD countries.
+- During this period, the composition of taxes on goods and services has fundamentally changed.
+A fast-growing revenue source has been general consumption taxes, especially the value-added tax (VAT) which is now found in thirty-three of the thirty-four OECD countries.

-- General consumption taxes presently produce 20 per cent of total tax revenue, compared with only 12 per cent in the mid-1960s.
+- General consumption taxes presently produce 20 per cent of total tax revenue, compared with only 12 per cent in the mid-1960s (Table 28).

 - Rates of taxes on imported goods were considerably reduced everywhere, reflecting a global trend to remove trade barriers.

-- Nevertheless, countries such as Mexico (about 30 per cent) and Turkey (one-quarter) still collect a relatively large part of their tax revenues by way of taxes on specific goods and services.
-(Table 30).
+- Nevertheless, countries such as Mexico (around 34 per cent) and Turkey (around 22 per cent) still collect a relatively large part of their tax revenues by way of taxes on specific goods and services (Table 30).